Allen's: Adjustments to product lines

 In October 2014, Allen's reduced the size of the 'Killer Python' product in order to reduce its portion size.
-It shrunk from 47 grams (630kJ) to 24 grams (336kJ).
+It shrunk from 47 grams to 24 grams.
 The price of the snake was also adjusted accordingly.

-In June 2015, the 'Spearmint Leaves' and 'Green Frogs' product lines were discontinued as they were not selling well, although 'Spearmint Leaves' were reintroduced in 2020.
-Spokesperson for Allen's parent company Nestlé, Margaret Stuart, has said that the 'Red Frogs' "outsell the green 10 to one".
+In June 2015, the 'Spearmint Leaves' and 'Green Frogs' product lines were discontinued as they were not selling well, although 'Spearmint Leaves' were reintroduced in 2020 and 2024.
+A Nestlé spokesperson said that the 'Red Frogs' "outsell the green 10 to one".

+In June 2023, Allen's announced that production of Fantales was to be discontinued due to declining sales.